gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v2.0.md

 ```

-The maximum time dedicated to potential acknowledgement reception for a given application is estimated by adding the CRC computation time of the longest supported frame to the maximum latency of the hardware and the medium used.
+The maximum time dedicated to potential acknowledgement reception for a given application can be determined practically transmitting the longest supported frame with the farthest physical distance between the two devices.
+The highest interval between packet transmission and acknowledgement measured plus a small margin is the correct timeout that should exclude acknowledgement losses.
+Consider that the longer this timeout is, the more bandwidth is wasted if the transmission is not successful.